 Uterine Fibroid Embolization (UFE) is a minimally invasive, short outpatient procedure for treating fibroids.
 A tiny catheter is inserted into the uterine artery feeding the fibroid to allow embolic agents to be injected.
 It then blocks blood flow, causing the fibroids to shrink and die. .
 One major advantage of UFE is that it is a non-surgical alternative to hysterectomy, preserving the uterus and allowing women to maintain their fertility.
 UFE also carries a lower risk of complications and has a shorter recovery time compared to surgery.
 Additionally, UFE is effective in treating multiple fibroids simultaneously, regardless of their size or location.
 It provides long-term symptom relief, reducing heavy menstrual bleeding, pelvic pain, and pressure.
 Compared to hormonal therapies, UFE does not have the same potential side effects, such as weight gain or mood changes.
 UFE is a safe and effective option for women seeking fibroid treatment with minimal invasiveness, faster recovery, and preservation of reproductive options.
 However, it is essential to consult with a healthcare professional to determine the most suitable treatment approach based on individual circumstances.

 Request a Consultation With USA Fibroid Centers

-If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation or call us at 855-615-2555.
-We offer the option of either an in-person visit or telemedicine appointment for your convenience.
+If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation online or call us at 855-615-2555.
+We accept most insurances and also offer self pay options at our locations across the United States.
 No matter where we meet, we look forward to helping you regain control of your life.